GideonNeedleman/09-weather/README.md

 5. ~~Restyle buttons & checkmarks~~
 6. **Display daily weather on hover over Day**
-   1. Filter out times before current hour if isToday
+   1. Filter out times before current hour if isToday new Date() should get current time in UTC.
+Need to translate location times to UTC then check that location hour >= current time hour to display
    2. ~~Fix hourly weather fetch.
 Currently only getting today's data.~~
 7. ~~Make styling reactive~~
    ~~1.
 Change Day cards to vertical when screen shrinks.
 Phone rotation will show both views.~~